priyaiasdharshini/priyaiasdharshini/README.md

     <td width="70%">
       <h3>💫 Information Technology Professional</h3>
       <p>
-        I specialize in creating elegant, user-centric applications that combine beautiful frontend designs with robust backend architectures.
+        I specialize in creating elegant, user-centric websites that combine beautiful frontend designs with robust backend architectures.
 My technical foundation is built on strong data structures, algorithms, and software engineering principles.
       </p>
       <p>
         As a lifelong learner, I'm constantly exploring new technologies and methodologies to enhance my skill set and deliver innovative solutions that make a difference.